gaurav-aiml/ecommerce-data-pipeline/README.md

 ## Further Improvements that I have planned to add
 - Bash scripts to create the Airflow Environment
-- Remove the WRITE_TRUNCATE way of writing to BigQuery and come up with a way to use WRITE_APPEND to add newly processed data
+- \*\* Currently, the WRITE_DISPOSITION is set to WRITE_TRUNCATE.
+However, this is a costly operation which will be improved in the future.
+Also, the data is currently partitioned on the basis of the event date.
+Since BigQuery has a limit of 4000 partitions per table, this means that this configuration is able to store roughly 11 years (4000/365) worth of data.
+Remove the WRITE_TRUNCATE way of writing to BigQuery and come up with a way to use WRITE_APPEND to add newly processed data
 - Connecting BiqQuery to Tableau to create visualizations of the data
 - Add Data-Quality checks in the Airflow DAGs